sshtools/jini/README.md

 ### 0.4.0
  * New `jini-serialization` module for object serialization and deserialization.
 See `INISerializer` and `INIDeserializer`.
  * `duplicateSectionAction` default is now `DuplicateAction.APPEND`.
 This means multiple sections with the same name by default will now all be available.
+ * Multi-line string support for keys and values.
+Wrap strings in supported quote character, e.g `''' ..... '''` in a manner similar to Java.

 ### 0.3.3